orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties.md

 </properties>
 ```

 _NOTE: The  `*.template`  files are just templates for the actual property files.
-We don't recommend you modify the template files themselves._
+You should not modify the template files themselves._

 ## Wildcards in properties